TrueLayer/truelayer-php/README.md

 This package simplifies working with the TrueLayer API, by:

-1. Handling authentication, including token expiry, invalidation and caching
+1. Handling authentication (including token expiry) and caching
 2. Signing requests
 3. Managing idempotency keys, including retrying on conflicts
 4. Retrying failed requests, where it makes sense to do so
-5. Validating your data
-6. Providing type-hinted methods and classes to work with
+5. Providing type-hinted methods and classes to work with

 <a name="getting-started"></a>